 "The roads, bridges and pathways Stanford employees use daily receive no funds for repairs or upgrades from Stanford.
 Likewise, nothing for parks, 9-1-1 dispatch and first responders.
 Nothing," the letter states.
 "The time has come for Stanford to pay its fair share.
 As representatives of local communities that would be impacted by Stanford's development, we call on the university to work on a deal that would fully compensate our communities for the impacts of Stanford's growth."

 The letter from the coalition follows repeated calls from San Mateo County elected officials and staff members that Stanford provide "full mitigation" for its expansion, which includes commitments to cities for housing and transportation funding.
 Menlo Park Vice Mayor Cecelia Taylor and Councilwoman Betsy Nash both urged the county at the Oct.
 8 Santa Clara County Board of Supervisors meeting to require Stanford to mitigate its impacts.
 Nash said the city already suffers from "inadequate housing availability, housing affordability and traffic congestion."

-Stanford's obligations to address its impacts on surrounding communities are expected to be a key theme at the Oct.
-22 meeting of the Santa Clara County Board of Supervisors, which will be held in Palo Alto.
-The 6 p.m. hearing at City Hall will be preceded by two rallies, one spearheaded by the student group Stanford Coalition for Planning an Equitable 2035 (SCoPE 2035) and another one by Palo Alto Unified School District advocates.
+Stanford's obligations to address its impacts on surrounding communities were expected to be a key theme at the Tuesday, Oct.
+22, meeting of the Santa Clara County Board of Supervisors at 6 p.m. in Palo Alto, after The Almanac went to press.
+Visit almanacnews.com for updates.

-The meeting will be the third of four scheduled public hearings on Stanford's proposed expansion.
-The final meeting is scheduled for 1:30 p.m. on Nov.
+The final of four scheduled public hearings on Stanford's proposed expansion is set for 1:30 p.m. on Nov.
 5 in the Board of Supervisors' Chambers at the County Government Center, 70 W. Hedding St., San Jose.